 Marketing.
 Targeted marketing campaigns that involve a lot of customization to the needs of a particular client are reported to be much more effective across different spheres.

+This article was updated in December 2021.
 Have you found anything that interests you?
 Let us know if there are any more professions of the future that we must mention.

 We hope that no matter if you choose a machine learning career from this list or not, you will find useful materials to continue learning about ML in our blog.
 Here are some that might interest you:

 - Top Resources to Learn Machine Learning

 - How to Participate in a Kaggle Competition

 - Where to Find the Best ML Datasets